JEFworks-Lab/genomic-data-visualization-2022/_course/4-pca.md

 [genomic-data-visualization-HW_1.pptx (click to download)]({{ site.baseurl }}/resources/hw/genomic-data-visualization-HW_1.pptx)

-Make a pull request to submit your homework (due Friday Midnight).
+Make a pull request to submit your homework (due Saturday Midnight).

-Please also install the `Rtsne` package for the hands-on component of the next class.
+Please also install the [`Rtsne` package](https://cran.r-project.org/web/packages/Rtsne/index.html) by running in `R` the command `install.packages('Rtsne')` for the hands-on component of the next class.